Harvard Summer Program in Prague, Czech Republic

 Where You Live and Study

 Prague is one of the most well-preserved and beautiful cities in the world.
 It is also the center of fascinating social, cultural, political, and economic transformation.
-While based in Prague, you will have the opportunity to travel to Kutná Hora and Český Krumlov, as well as explore central Europe.
+While based in Prague, you will have the opportunity to travel to Kutná Hora, Český Krumlov, and other towns, as well as explore central Europe.

 You stay in centrally located apartments with kitchen, bathroom, and laundry facilities.
 The apartments are in a neighborhood with parks, museums, shops, and restaurants.
 They are a short tram ride from our classroom, which is in the recently renovated Thurn und Taxis Palace in one of Prague's oldest neighborhoods.

 How to Apply